Organization & Membership

 Free Membership for one year is available for

-newly licensed hams who pass a Technician Class License Exam with our VE Examiners.
+anyone who passes a Technician Class License Exam with our VE Examiners.

 Donating To MORA